TurakhiaLab/WEPP/docs/index.md

 ### <b>Key Features</b>

-#### <b>Haplotype Proportion Estimation</b>
+#### <b>Haplotype Proportions</b>
 WEPP's *Phylogenetic Placement* of reads enables accurate estimation of haplotype proportions from wastewater samples.
-These estimates can be interactively explored using the integrated dashboard (Figure 1B(i)), which displays each haplotype’s abundance, associated lineage, and phylogenetic uncertainty via *Uncertain Haplotypes* - neighboring haplotypes that cannot be confidently disambiguated.
+These estimates can be interactively explored from the phylogenetic view of the dashboard (Figure 1B(i)), which displays each haplotype’s abundance, associated lineage, and phylogenetic uncertainty via *Uncertain Haplotypes* - neighboring haplotypes that cannot be confidently disambiguated.

-#### <b>Lineage Proportion Estimation</b>
+#### <b>Lineage Proportions</b>
-WEPP infers lineage proportions by combining abundances of haplotypes belonging to each lineage.
-This approach accounts for intra-lineage diversity, resulting in more accurate and robust estimates.
+WEPP infers lineage proportions by aggregating haplotype abundances within each lineage, accounting for intra-lineage diversity to produce more accurate and robust estimates.

 #### <b>Unccounted Alleles </b>
 WEPP reports a list of *Unaccounted Alleles* - alleles observed in wastewater that are not explained by the selected haplotypes, along with the inferred haplotype(s) they are most likely associated with (Figure 1B(i)).
 These *Unaccounted Alleles* can serve as early indicators of novel variants and often resemble the 'cryptic' mutations described in previous studies.